hidara2000/arctos_isaac/README.md

 - Wrap it all up in ROS2

 >NOTE currently there some bugs in the USD descriptor.
+Friction, inertia etc TBC